-- Hand in all the source files for the assignment, a README, and all the keyframe files you generated.
-Document in the README file what each keyframe file does.
-Note that all the keyframe files MUST have a .txt ending. - Use the root directory cs314 that you created for assignment 1.
-For assignment 2, create a folder called assn2 under cs314 and put all the source files that you want to handin in it, including your "Makefile" and your README file.
-Don't use subdirectories these will be deleted.
-NOTE: we only accept README, Makefile and files ending in cpp, hpp, c, h, and txt. - In your README file, please describe what functionalities you have implemented, as well as any kind of information you would like to give us for getting credit for partial implementation.
+- In your README file, please describe what functionalities you have implemented, as well as any kind of information you would like to give us for getting credit for partial implementation.
 If you don't complete all the requirements, please state clearly what you have tried, what problems you are having and what you think might be promising solutions.
-If you are using external sources (e.g. to populate the world with more objects), provide clear attribution. - The assignment should be handed in with the exact command:
+If you are using external sources (i.e. to populate the world with more objects), provide clear attribution. - The assignment should be handed in with the exact command: